mzotyo/Craft/clean code/clean-code.md

 - **Honest estimates**: best case, nominal case, worst case.

 ## Formatting
 - 40 character long lines.
 All the code should fit on a screen.

+## Code review
+- Code reviews require roughly the time required to write them.
+- A programmer should be able to say no.

+## Test driven development
+-